craigrmc/alignment/essay.md

 * Ray Kurzweil Timeline (Slow)
 * 2020s is the transition decade
 * 2030s will be the babysitter phase
-* Complexities of FSD Autopilot
+* Complexities of FSD Autopilot and Vibe Coding

 ### 2D The Measure of a Man